-The goal is to make good quality secure housing available to the members and manage it in a professional manner based on a long-term strategy with emphasis on sustainability.
-In a co-operative arrangement the buyer pays for a share that typically amounts to 10-30% of the house price.
-Advertised monthly fees include most of the housing cost but can alter if cost structure changes.
-Monthly rent changes according to the inflation index and does not include electricity or insurance.
+The goal is to make good quality secure housing available to the members and manage it in a professional manner based on a long-term strategy with an emphasis on sustainability.
+In a co-operative arrangement, the buyer pays for a share that typically amounts to 10-30% of the house price.
+Advertised monthly fees include most of the housing cost but can alter if the cost structure changes.
+The monthly fee changes according to the inflation index and does not include electricity or insurance.
 The tenant is responsible for internal maintenance.

 How does it work and how to apply?

 - Membership is an obligation, so first you become a member.
 The annual fee is 5.500 ISK.
 You will receive a membership number based to the time you join.
 The lower the number the better.

 - All available apartments are advertised on the first Monday of every month in the newspaper Fréttablaðið and on www.buseti.is.
 Any member can apply for advertised apartments but only “low income” members can apply for apartments financed by the state with a low income mortgage (tekjumarksíbúð).

 - An interested buyer has to make a bid within an advertised price range and the seller has the choice to refuse, make a counteroffer or accept.
 If more than one member applies for a certain apartment, the general rule is that highest bidder with the lowest membership number is offered the apartment.